dani31415/juno/README.md

   - Folder for shared components ```ui```
 - Accessibility (inherited from material components).
 - Unit testing with [Jest](https://jestjs.io).
+  - Add as much logic as possible to services in order to test them.
+  - Remove as much logic as possible from components since are more difficult to test.
 - Persistence with [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) (in browser data base).
 - [Routing](https://angular.io/guide/router).
 - Using [Nx](https://nx.dev) as CLI for managing the development experience (build, test, etc.).